iterative/dvc.org/static/docs/commands-reference/get.md

 # get

-Download or copy file or directory from an external <abbr>DVC project</abbr>
-hosted on a Git repository online (e.g. Github) into the local file system.
+Download or copy file or directory from any <abbr>DVC project</abbr> in a Git repository (e.g. hosted on Github) into the current working directory.

 > Unlike `dvc import`, this command does not track the downloaded data files
 > (does not create a DVC-file).